eclipse-archived/codewind-docs/docs/_guides/codewind-crw-quick-guide.md

 4\.
 From **Source**, click **YAML**.

 5\.
-Go to the link, [codewind-che-plugin/0.12.0/devfile.yaml](https://raw.githubusercontent.com/eclipse/codewind-che-plugin/0.13.0/devfiles/0.13.0/devfile.yaml), then copy and paste the contents into the YAML text box in your Codewind workspace.
+Go to the link, [codewind-che-plugin/0.13.0/devfile.yaml](https://raw.githubusercontent.com/eclipse/codewind-che-plugin/0.13.0/devfiles/0.13.0/devfile.yaml), then copy and paste the contents into the YAML text box in your Codewind workspace.

 6\.
 Click **Create & Open**.

-### Setting up Codewind
-Because of its dependency on `buildah`, Codewind needs to run as root and privileged.
-To enable Codewind, run the following commands:
-  * `oc adm policy add-scc-to-user anyuid system:serviceaccounts:<namespace where you installed CodeReady Workspaces>:che-workspace`
-  * `oc adm policy add-scc-to-user privileged system:serviceaccounts:<namespace where you installed CodeReady Workspaces>:che-workspace`

-CodeReady Workspaces starts Codewind and installs the Codewind plug-ins.
-This process might take a couple of minutes for all of the necessary components to be pulled and started.

 ### Configuring Codewind to use application stacks
 Configure Codewind to use Appsody templates so you can focus exclusively on your code.
 Complete the following steps to select the Appsody templates: